isotoma/isotoma.recipe.depcheck/README.rst

 If you are relying on the OS to provide some facilities for your software, this recipe can help verify that the dependencies exist.

-Right now this will check only two types of things:
+The recipe can check for any of the following:

     * If certain files exist in the filesystem and that they are executable
     * If certain locales are available on the system